Tacos, tequila, and ancient ruins

 How much does it cost to travel in Mexico?

-The average budget for a backpacker in Mexico is €20-35 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Mexico is €20-35 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

 The best time to volunteer in Mexico is November to April.
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Mexico?

 Common volunteer roles in Mexico include: Reception, Bar & Restaurant, Events, Social Media, Cleaning.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Mexico safe for backpackers?